mah-moud-43/Smart-skin-Diagnosis/README.md

 # Smart-skin-Diagnosis
-SmartSkin Diagnosis is an intelligent application designed to diagnose skin diseases
+SmartSkin Diagnosis is an intelligent application designed to diagnose skin diseases using advanced image processing and natural language processing (NLP) techniques.
+The application analyzes skin images to identify potential conditions, such as skin cancer, acne, and other dermatological issues.
+Through a combination of CNN-based image analysis and NLP-driven insights, SmartSkin Diagnosis provides users with accurate diagnostic information and personalized reports.
+Additionally, the application allows users to ask questions related to their diagnosis, offering a comprehensive.  and user-friendly experience in skin health management.